 But the aspect of Hogan's Heroes that is intrinsically intriguing is the fact that five of the cast members, including the major German characters, are of Jewish extraction.
 The Jewish actors involved were: Werner Klemperer as Colonel Oberst Wilhelm Klink, John Banner as Sergeant Feldwebel Hans Georg Schultz, Leon Askin as General der Infanterie Albert Burkhalter, Howard Caine as Major Wolfgang Hochstetter, and Robert Clary as French Army Corporal Louis LeBeau.
 Each has more than a bit of triumph and tragedy in their histories, and will serve to highlight questions that remain important to this day.

-"A human being is a human being.
-As long as we are nice to one another and treat each other as individuals, that’s all that matters." -Robert Clary.
+A human being is a human being.
+As long as we are nice to one another and treat each other as individuals, that’s all that matters.

-"After I found out that none of my family who was deported came back, my prayers ended, and so did my belief in God," Clary wrote in his wonderful memoir, 'From the Holocaust to Hogan's Heroes.'
-"What did my parents, who were extremely religious, my sisters and the rest of my family do to deserve such an end to their lives?
+"After I found out that none of my family who was deported came back, my prayers ended, and so did my belief in God.
+What did my parents, who were extremely religious, my sisters and the rest of my family do to deserve such an end to their lives?
 Where is the justice?
 These gentle people who tried to make decent lives for themselves - why would God take them away so cruelly?
 To teach a lesson?
 Nothing has been learned from their deaths.
 Man's inhumanity to man still exists."

 Somehow surviving the ordeal, Clary's post-war career began with a multi-year run singing in blackface before French audiences.
 Two tunes he had recorded in collaboration with American songwriter Harry Bluestone eventually charted in the US, giving him the opportunity to sign a 7-year recording contract that led, in 1949, to his re-locating to America.
 Before long, Robert's considerable talent for acting, particularly in comedy roles, made him a sought-after commodity.
 His most notable role during this period was that of the emcee in the stage-musical Cabaret, to outstanding reviews.
-Clary would say, years later, that this success had something to do with the 'ample experience (of) being around Germans during the war and anti-Semites.'
+Clary would say, years later, that this success had something to do with the "ample experience (of) being around Germans during the war and anti-Semites."

 Mr. Clary is best known for his portrayal of Corporal Louis LeBeau, a French POW imprisoned in the fictitious Stalag 13.
 From 1965 to 1971, Clary delighted audiences with his entertaining performance as the camp's resident Chef, whose apple strudel was enough to drive Sgt.
 Shultz into culinary ecstasy.
 Clary rationalized his role in the controversial comedy by emphasizing that the show really 'made fun' of the Germans, making them seem like 'bumbling fools,' thereby effectively de-legitimizing them.
 In an interview with Army Archerd he would comment: "Every week we made fools of our captors ...
 As an actor, you have to be able to put yourself in a role.
 And we were not dealing with concentration camp situations in this show.''

-When HH ended after six successful seasons, Clary began a memorable fourteen year run on the popular soap opera Days of Our Lives, portraying fictional Holocaust survivor Robert LeClair to rave reviews.
+"When the show went on the air, people asked me if I had any qualms about doing a comedy series dealing with Nazis and concentration camps.
+I had to explain that it was about prisoners of war in a stalag, not a concentration camp, and although I did not want to diminish what soldiers went through during their internment’s, it was like night and day from what people endured in concentration camps."When HH ended after six successful seasons, Clary began a memorable fourteen year run on the popular soap opera Days of Our Lives, portraying fictional Holocaust survivor Robert LeClair to rave reviews.
 In 1975, the critically-panned disaster film The Hindenberg was released, with Clary played the part of real-life circus performer Joseph Spah (erroneously credited as Joe Spahn), who had escaped the doomed airship by jumping out the window.
 Clary's performance was one was of the few highlight in a film that was, indeed, a disaster.

-Retiring in 2001, Clary published his remarkable autobiography, 'From the Holocaust to Hogan's Heroes'; highly recommended reading.
+Retiring in 2001, Clary published his remarkable autobiography, From the Holocaust to Hogan's Heroes; highly recommended reading.
 Though he no longer appears much in public, he continues to follow his first love, painting, as well as recording a string of exceptional CD's.
 In an interview with Steven Spielberg for the Actor’s Studio on Bravo, Robert summed up his life with these words: "I don’t see myself as others see me…I’m not an idol…just a man trying to live life, have friends, and have fun."